08Aristodemus24/network-engineering-resources/readme.md

 in order to run conda you need to have conda installed in your machine which may have missing dll files also that you need to add.

 Once these are all installed you'd have to their paths to the PATH variable of the system environment variables

+* a typical case for why laptops and machines are slow is because an update is installing in the background and so we have to restart the laptop or machine if there are any updates to be installed.
+We can do this by typing in the windows search bar `check for updates` and if it shows that it needs to be updated do so.
+If it shows an error it maybe because the windows update service is disabled

+if this is teh case we need to start the windows update service manually in the windows `services` application and inside it look for the `windows update` service and double click it to edit its `startup type` from disabled to automatic, manual, or automatic (delayed).

+However if the `Error 1058: The service cannot be started, either because it is disabled or because it has no enabled devices associated with it` occurs we need to edit the service startup type from the registry edit application itself

+we run `windows key + R` to open the run application and then type `regedit`.
+Navigate to the `<Computer>\HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Services\wuauserv` path and edit the start item from 4 to 3 or 2 or 1 since these values are actually decimal values representing the `manual`, `automatic`, and `automatic (delayed)` startup type options, their just basically represented in regedit as numbers.
+Once done just exit and restart machine